 - Bracknell Forest: Home to the new town of Bracknell, the military town of Sandhurst, Broadmoor (a high security psychiatric hospital) and Swinley Forest.

-- The Royal Borough of Windsor and Maidenhead: The borough includes the town of Windsor, home of Windsor castle and Legoland.
-It is also home to Eton Britain's most famous and most posh public school.
+- The Royal Borough of Windsor and Maidenhead: The borough includes the town of Windsor, home of Windsor castle and LEGOLAND.
+It is also home to Eton–Britain's most famous and most posh public (or private) school.
 The Borough also contains Ascot racecourse, the town of Maidenhead, and the large village of Bray (home to the Vicar of Bray and, for no apparent reason, two world-class restaurants).

-- Thurrock (Unitary Authority): Home to Tilbury, the port of London and one of the largest shopping centres in Europe, Lakeside.
+- Thurrock (Unitary Authority): Home to Tilbury, the port of London and one of the largest shopping centers in Europe, Lakeside.

 - Quite a bit of The Battle of Britain happened overhead Kent and similar.

 - Medway (Unitary Authority): The Former City of Rochester (recently lost status of city due to failure to renew a Royal Warrant), plus Chatham (once a major Naval dockyard and urban legend says it is where the word Chav started), Gillingham, and sundry villages in surrounding area (Hoo, Allhallows, Isle of Grain and many more).
 Basically the region bordering the Medway estuary (part of the Thames estuary), often linked with wider areas such as Swale, Isle of Sheppey.